beters02/Bryce-s-Game-Framework/README.md

 # Bryces Game Framework

-**_The main intention of Gamework is to have a public access game framework that allows developers to have access to easy-to-use tools to create games on Roblox with._**
+**_The main intention of this framework is to have a public access game framework that allows developers to have access to easy-to-use tools to create games on Roblox with._**

 ### Features
 ----